top of page

 Postdoctoral Research Associate

-Having been a member of the Taylor lab for almost 10 years, Louisa leads the ovarian cancer pipeline and is responsible for generating and characterising ex vivo cultures from this pipeline.
-As well as maintaining the pipeline, Louisa’s current work also involves generation of transcriptomics and proteomics data sets from the ex vivo cultures.
+Having been a member of the Taylor lab for over 10 years, Louisa leads the ovarian cancer pipeline and is responsible for characterising ex vivo cultures from this pipeline.
+Louisa’s current work also involves generation of genomic, transcriptomic and proteomic data sets from the ex vivo cultures.

 Sam.jpg